FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

    S2BEG2,S2END2 # extend double wires in each direction W2BEG2,W2END2 # extend double wires in each direction

-The example shows how port names can be composed from string segments that can alternatively be provided in list form.
+The example shows how port names can be composed of string segments that can alternatively be provided in list form.
 The lists will be recursively unwrapped, which allows it to use multiple list operators together.

 An error message is generated if the number of composed port names differs for the number of input_ports and output_ports or if ports are not found.
 A warning will be generated if FABulous tries to set a connection that has already been specified.